I am a community herbalist, farmer, and adventurer.

 Nothing pleases me more than sharing the magic and medicine of plants with my other favorite beings- humans.
 I love teaching about easy and engaging ways to incorporate plants into your daily life through the kitchen or medicine cabinet.

 As I grew, I drifted away from the natural world a bit.
 I didn't really come back to plants in a real way until my early twenties.
 I graduated from University of Connecticut in 2009 with a major in political science, and minors in women's studies, and human rights.
 Classes were kind of an afterthought compared to my involvement in the activist community at UCONN.
-I focused on drug policy reform, and raising awareness and involvement on the campus of social justice issues.
+I focused on drug policy reform, and raising awareness and involvement on the campus of social justice issues and violence against women.

 Then I moved to the Hudson Valley, NY to start a cafe in an eclectic college town.
 The Slash Root Tech Collective was rather eclectic itself.
 We served up Fair Trade, Organic Coffee and Computer Repair and Web Development.
-It was a collectively run, community space.
+It was a collectively run, community space promoting open source software, technological empowerment and community.
 I wanted to stock the shelves with local, herbal teas which lead me to the plant people, which lead me to the plants, which have arguable saved me life.

 I have had asthma since I was a babe.
 When I was a teen I thought for sure I'd be on steroids for the rest of my life.
 The leaf of the mullein plant as a tea was the first real game changer for me.
 It immediately helped me breathe easier.
 I thought, "Herbs work sometimes!"
 I kept exploring and found Lobelia tincture can be as helpful for me as my fast acting inhaler (which I still usually have one around).
 I was hooked.
 I started trying Mugwort for dreams.
 I shared Rose Elixer and Kava Kava tea at Slash Root with the crew when late night web design projects were wearing us thin with great results!
 I had to learn more about herbs.